ShroXd/blog-next/pages/blogs/red-black-tree.md

 It's pretty clear.
 We can manipulate it like a normal binary search tree.

 A detail worth mentioning is that for a 3-node, there is a child node at the middle position of it.
 When we turn it into a red-black tree, we can put it under the left or right node.
 If we take the picture above as an example, it says we can put the *H* under *M* or *J*.
 There will be no difference between different options, but we need to keep the same style in the entire red-black tree.
-In this article, we put it under the left node *M*, which we call the tree a right-leaning red-black tree.
+In this article, we put it under the left node *M*, which we call the tree a **right-leaning** red-black tree.

 Another point is the red line between nodes is the only glue that binds two keys together into a 3-node.
 It won't add anything to the path length.
 That means when we draw any path from the root to a leaf; we only count the black links on the path.
-If the results are the same, we refer to this as a perfect black balance.
+If the results are the same, we refer to this as a **perfect black balance**.

 By the way, because we introduced different kinds of lines to connected nodes,